omahs/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/A-Generic-State-Machine.md

 ### Polynomial Identities

-For verification purposes, the execution trace need to be interpolated into polynomial identities.
+For verification purposes, the execution trace needs to be interpolated into polynomial identities.

-The general theory on interpolation of polynomials involves technical terms such as; Lagrange's interpolation, roots of of unity and Fast Fourier Transforms.
+The general theory on interpolation of polynomials involves technical terms such as; Lagrange's interpolation, roots of unity and Fast Fourier Transforms.
 However, these concepts are not prerequisites because the way we construct the execution trace, makes sure the polynomial identities follow readily from the arithmetic constraints.

 In the above example of a zkASM program with four instructions, we can use the fourth-roots of unity $\mathcal{H} = \{ 1 = \omega^4, \omega, \omega^2, \omega^3 \} \subset \mathbb{F}_p$  to interpolate, such that the columns,
 $$